dan-maks/dare.io-pbl/Project4.md

 ![mean 23](https://user-images.githubusercontent.com/96151001/161756705-fd3399d1-cec4-4cec-af61-adfd24577c59.PNG)

 The server is now up and running, we can connect it via port 3300.
-You can launch a separate Putty or SSH console to test what curl command returns locally.
+We can launch a separate Putty or SSH console to test what curl command returns locally.

     $ curl -s http://localhost:3300